SSpeights/PowerShellGuide/discovery-in-powershell.md

 * [The Powershell Gallery](https://www.powershellgallery.com/) - Official repository for PS-Module and PS-Scripts that you can download and use
 * [PowerShell Magazine](http://www.powershellmagazine.com/) \(PS-people like Keith Hill post articles here\)

 These resources are geared toward finding more tutorials and connecting with people to get answers to questions.
-But the real star of the resource-show is the PowerShell CLI itself.
+But the real star of the resource-show is the PowerShell console itself.

 ## OPP - Other People's Powershell